kdragon95/AllMute/README.md

 This source is opensource.

-You can override this source and use/distribute free.
+You can override this source and use/distribute freely.

 But when you override or distribute this source, you must emblemize first coder (kdragon95 or kdragon).